 Get more information on time and address on the Christkindlemarket website.

-State Street & Macy’s Holiday Events
+4. Shop on State Street & Macy’s Holiday Events

 Head over to State Street after visiting the Christkindlemarket in Daley Plaza for some more holiday festivities.
 Visit the Macy’s department store to see the holiday window displays.
 These aren’t as great as when Marshall Field was here but they’re still fun to see if you’re in the area.